Omni Calculator logo

 8 seater dining table example

 Imagine an example of 8 seater dining table at your home.
-Let's compare a rectangle and round table options.
+Let's compare rectangle and round table options.

 Rectangular table